Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 and about the growing frustration about the American dream with the rising cost of living.
 Immediately, I understood this was the same debate as always, "Americans are dumb, as opposed to educated Europeans", but replacing words like 'dumb' with 'rural' or nuances that amount to 'ignorant'.
-They raised the point about the "far-right" in Europe, without fulling placing Trump in the same category.
+They raised the point about the "far-right" in Europe, without fulling placing Trump in the same category (he *actually* is a "fascist" to their standards, they just didn't dare to believe half of the US would "vote for fascism").
 One girl asked why immigrants and hispanics seemed to favour Trump in the elections results.
-They amounted it to some sort of selfishness, completely ignoring the obvious that non-citizens can't vote; **they brought up they can't understand it because they have a *European perspective.***
+They amounted it to some sort of selfishness, completely ignoring the obvious that non-citizens can't vote; **they brought up they can't fully understand it because they have a *European perspective.***
 Everyone, perhaps about forty young adults, seemed to agree, with perhaps only one guy who claimed to understand why Americans would vote Trump.
 *They looked convinced saying that something like that wouldn't happen in Europe*.
 They took pride in being European; they are not like the Americans.
-Here in Europe, we always vote for the good guys, except for the "marginal" far-right minority that we, *intellectual* Europeans can't understand.
+Here in Europe, we always vote for the good guys, except for the "marginal" far-right minority that "we", *intellectual* Europeans can't understand.
 Right?

-[It turns out that amoung the young](https://x.com/hermanntertsch/status/1886388227747049825), the fascist, sexist, marginal, ignorant liars, anti-intellectual climate change deniers, extremist *far-right* makes up more than 27% of the young as per vote intention.
+[It turns out that amoung the young](https://x.com/hermanntertsch/status/1886388227747049825), the "fascist", "sexist", "marginal", "ignorant liars", "anti-intellectual" "climate change deniers", "extremist" *far-right* makes up more than 27% of the young as per vote intention.
 And among the young, all of the left makes up roughly 20% of vote intention.
 The left, grows with age.

 > I attended a talk at the civic centre.
 I thought it would be nice to try something different and see what the place offers.
 An astrophysicist gave a talk about the anthropic principle, or at least that's what it was supposed to be.
 What a charlatan--he didn't technically say anything that was completely made up like other people might do, but it was a very basic talk in which he ended up waving his hands as he talked about...
 "Quantum" immortality!
 Everyone in the room was very old, so for a moment I thought that was an interesting way to give all the people in the room some peace about their ever closer death in an ever more atheist population.